imennajar/leaflet-challenge/README.md

 ### Part1:

-  - Use the D3 library to get the dataset from the URL provided,
+  - Use the D3 library to get the dataset from the URL provided

-  - Use Leaflet to create a map that plots all the earthquakes from the dataset based on their longitude and latitude and the data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
+  - Use Leaflet to create a map that plots all the earthquakes from the dataset based on their longitude and latitude, and the data markers should reflect the magnitude of the earthquakes by their size and the depth of the earthquakes by color

-  - Include popups that provide additional information about the earthquake when its associated marker is clicked,
+  - Include popups that provide additional information about the earthquake when its associated marker is clicked

-  - Create a legend that will provide context for your map data.
+  - Create a legend that will provide context for your map data

 ### Prt2:

-- Plot the tectonic plates dataset on the map in addition to the earthquakes,
+- Plot the tectonic plates dataset on the map in addition to the earthquakes

-- Add other base maps to choose from,
+- Add other base maps to choose from

-- Put each dataset into separate overlays that can be turned on and off independently,
+- Put each dataset into separate overlays that can be turned on and off independently

-- Add layer controls to your map.
+- Add layer controls to your map

  ## Program: